Buy a Life Insurance Plan in a few clicks

 The size of your initial investment corpus is directly linked to the sustainability of your SWP.
 A larger corpus can either support a higher withdrawal amount or make the plan last for a longer duration.
 It is crucial to use a SWP calculator to project how long your funds will last based on different withdrawal rates.

 Your financial conditions may vary with time.
-Thus, one should make sure that your SWP plan is flexible.
+Thus, one should make sure that one's SWP plan is flexible.
 The asset management company should allow you to adjust your withdrawal value, alter the frequency, or even suspend the SWP when necessary.

 Periodic monitoring and review should take place for your SWP, preferably once a year.
 Regular assessment enables you to monitor the performance of the underlying mutual fund and ensures the well-being of your corpus.
 Depending on market performance and any alterations in your financial circumstances, you should revise your withdrawal rate or rethink your investment approach so as to keep pace with your ambitions.